 The latest report from NetFinancials is out and they say that Atlanta restaurant sales volume increased 4.18% this year when measured against the same time frame in 2018.
 That's a fantastic result that We Sell Restaurants is excited to see.
 In addition to overall strong sales, the report shows the results are strong across the board.
 The positive sales growth was observed in 73% of the 102 independent Atlanta restaurants that are part of the quarterly survey conducted by the firm.

 They draw their data from 102 non-franchise restaurants in the market.
 The total volume covered by this report was $160 million for year to date 2019.
-It included Atlanta restaurants in all segments, fast-casual, casual and fine-dining open at lease eighteen months.
+It included Atlanta restaurants in all segments, fast-casual, casual and fine-dining open at least eighteen months.

 How does that compare?